Things you probably shouldn't do: Bending Mono to your will

 strange way its ability to squeeze every last drop of processing power for itself).
 So what do we

-get when we drag mono-2.0-bdwgc.dll
+get when we drag mono-2.0-bdwgc.dll in there?

 After about 30 seconds of unresponsiveness the likes of which you may not have seen since Windows 98 you will get something that looks like the picture above.
 The highlighted area is where you will find the exported methods.
 For our purposes you will only need function names, so to simplify navigation you can select all exports (Ctrl+A), copy them (Ctrl+C) and paste them in a text editor of your choosing.
 As you will quickly notice Mono API is quite substantial.
 Dll from Unity 2020.3 build exports a whopping 1156 methods!
 As with IL2CPP I will leave these methods for you to discover, but here are some that caught my eye.